Decatur Wrongful Death Attorney

 (a) A personal representative may commence an action and recover such damages as the jury may assess in a court of competent jurisdiction within the State of Alabama, and not elsewhere, for the wrongful act, omission, or negligence of any person, persons, or corporation, his or their servants or agents, whereby the death of his testator or intestate was caused, provided the testator or intestate could have commenced an action for such wrongful act, omission, or negligence if it had not caused death.

-(b) Such action shall not abate by the death of the defendant, but may be revived against his personal representative and may be maintained though there has not been prosecution, conviction or acquittal of the defendant for the wrongful act, omission, or negligence.
+(b) Such action shall not abate by the death of the defendant but may be revived against his representative and may be maintained though there has not been prosecution, conviction, or acquittal of the defendant for the wrongful act, omission, or negligence.

-(d) Such action must be commenced within two years from and after the death of the testator or intestate.
-It is important to speak to an experienced law firm when it comes to Wrongful Death cases.
+(d) Such action must commence within two years from and after the death of the testator or intestate.
+It is important to speak to an experienced law firm when it comes to wrongful death cases.

 Wrongful Death